 What is Osteomyelitis?

 In most cases, staphylococcus aureus, a staph bacteria, is the cause of osteomyelitis.
 In children, the disorder is acute, and it “comes on quickly, is easier to treat, and overall turns out better”.
-In adults, this disorder can be acute or chronic.
+While in adults, this disorder can be acute or chronic.
 Osteomyelitis affects “only two out of every 10,000 people”.2

 Standard treatments include removing dead parts of the bone and strong antibiotics.
 Because of these treatments, this bone infection is no longer incurable.
-The antibiotics are typically given, via an IV, for about 6 weeks.
-The surgical process can include draining the infection, removing diseased tissue and bone, restoring blood flow, removing foreign objects (if any), and amputation (as a last resort).
+Medical professionals typically give the antibiotics via an IV, for about 6 weeks.
+The surgical process can include draining the infection, removing diseased tissue and bone, restoring blood flow, removing foreign objects, if there are any present, and amputation of the affected area.
+Surgeons perform amputations only as a last resort.
 Some patients may need to be put in a hyperbaric oxygen chamber to “help get more oxygen to the bone and promote healing”.3

 You can best prevent osteomyelitis by keeping things sanitized, both in a professional medical environment and through hygiene and cleanliness techniques used at home.
 For example, if there is a wound, even one that is seemingly minor, the patient should wash it completely.
 Patients should take precautions when visiting hospitals, as such places are often filled with other patients who have a huge variety of infections and illnesses.
 Patients should avoid touching their faces, wash their hands frequently, and keep any injuries cleaned and covered unless instructed otherwise.
 This is to prevent as much internal contact with foreign elements as possible.
 Doctors also need to know if a patient has chronic osteomyelitis.
 The sooner the doctor can treat it, the better.
 Early detection can help prevent acute osteomyelitis from becoming chronic.4

 Supplementary Herbal Options